Oh! long enslaved millions, whose cries have so vexed the air and sky, suffer on a few more days in sorrow, the hour of your deliverance draws nigh!

 During the Civil War, soldiers would speak about "Seeing the elephant."
 The "elephant" was battle, combat, being under enemy fire.

 Both the Confederacy and the Union had armies made up mostly of volunteers, with much fewer soldiers actually belonging to the Regular Army.
 Whether volunteer or Regular Army, the vast majority of these young men had never faced enemy fire.
 Many were away from home for the first time in their young lives.
 They had lived quietly and peacefully in small towns, farms, or cities.
 Now, they were learning to kill, and facing the great possibility of being killed.
+As these men trained and marched, preparing for battle, the thought of “Seeing the elephant” for the first time weighed on their minds.

 ”It’s just like shooting squirrels, only these squirrels have guns.”